 It depends what effect the medication has on your ability to drive.
-It is illegal to drive or attempt to drive if your ability to do so is impaired by drugs, including prescribed medication.
+It is illegal to drive or attempt to drive if your ability to do so is impaired by drugs, including prescribed medication for a mental health problem.
 You should ask the doctor who prescribed your medication whether it is likely to affect your ability to drive.

 If you are taking your medicine as directed by your doctor and your driving is not impaired then you are not breaking the law.
 Check the leaflet that comes with your medicine for information on how it might affect your driving.
 You may wish to avoid driving while taking this medicine until you know how it affects you.